 The next steps

-Successful rehabilitation consists of several phases and steps.
-Good strength, stability and control of the knee is necessary to be able to safely perform your daily activities again.
-During rehabilitation, you will see the physical therapist an average of 2 to 3 times a week.
+Successful rehabilitation consists of several stages and steps.
+Good strength, stability and control of the knee is necessary to safely perform your daily activities again.
+During rehabilitation, you will visit the physical therapist an average of 2-3 times a week.
 The first phase of rehabilitation will focus on restoring knee mobility and gait.
 After that, the focus will be on the strength of the muscles around the knee.
-How long the rehabilitation will take is often dependent on various factors and therefore hard to say in advance.
+How long the rehabilitation will take often depends on several factors and therefore cannot be said in advance.
 However, there are guidelines available on the goals to be achieved:

 - Within 4 weeks with 1 crutch